openshift-metal3/dev-scripts/README.md

 # merged with the installer provided config, can be used to modify
 # the default nic configuration etc
 export IGNITION_EXTRA=extra.ign
+# Folder where to copy extra manifests for the cluster deployment
+export ASSETS_EXTRA_FOLDER=local_file_path
 ```

 ## Installation